cmjarreau/synoptic-timeline/README.md

 After - on key selections
 ![Filter After](./images/FilterableEventsAndMetricsAfter.png)

-With the filter active, only selected Events and Metrics appear in the timeline.
-Metrics with common axis units display units (like Systolic/Diastolic blood pressure).
-Metrics with uncommon axis units are normalized (this could be an area of improvement).
+With the filter active, only the chosen events and metrics are shown.
+Metrics that share common units (e.g. systolic/diastolic blood pressure) display their units on the y-axis.
+Metrics with uncommon units are normalized for comparability (an area that could be further refined in the next version)

 ### Weight
-Note that when a single Metric is selected, the y-axis displays the details of the metric including a range and units
+When a single Metric is selected, the y-axis highlights its range and units.
 ![Weight](./images/Weight.png)
 <br></br>

 ### Blood Pressure
-Metrics with shared units that are selected display those units on the y-axis.
-In this example, blood pressure.
+When multipl metrics with shared units that are selected, the y-axis reflects those units.
 ![Blood Pressure](./images/BloodPressure.png)
 <br></br>

 ### Events
-Detailed information about Events can be obtained by hovering over the event itself in the graph.
+Detailed event information is available via hover interactions.
 ![Event Hoverover Information](./images/EventHoveroverEventInformation.png)

-Additionally, we will ultimatley want to be able to correlate changes in key metrics with events.
-For example, positive and negative psychological life events may affect users stress levels or sleep score.
-These events will be qualified.
-Starting and stopping medications may alter key metrics.
+Future iterations will enable correlatiosn between events and metric changes.
+For example, psychological stressors may influence sleep or blood pressure, while medication changes may alter key metrics.
 ![Event Hoverover Information Psychological](./images/EventHoveroverEventInformationPsychological.png)

 ## Future Projections
-Future projections extends the chart area and allows a user to "project" what a future health state might look like (an example could be losing 10 lbs).
+The timeline can be extended into the future, allowing users to model possible health outcomes - for example, projecting the impact of losing 10lbs over a given period.
 <br></br>
 Toggle the Projections button:
 <br></br>